 The 2016 Appalachian State grad has already become the executive director of the Wake County Democratic Party.

 Bost is a veteran of U.S. Rep. Patrick McHenry’s office and now leads government affairs for the Charlotte Chamber.
 It’s a tough job — navigating the challenges of representing a blue city in a red, mostly rural state.

 Montross lobbies regionally for one of Charlotte’s most important businesses, American Airlines, and is well-connected in Democratic circles.

-Even though he just turned 40, Ridenhour has to be on this list.
-The Mecklenburg County commissioner is one of the smartest voices in the state’s Republican Party while wildly successful in crossing partisan lines.
+Even though he just turned 40 before the first version of this list was published, Ridenhour has to be on here.
+The former Mecklenburg County commissioner is one of the smartest voices in the state’s Republican Party while wildly successful in crossing partisan lines.
 He’s also a strong proponent of fiscal responsibility in local government.